Quilted textile mosaics (art quilts), about 7 feet on a side, made out of lots of small triangles, by a former architect.

 The fabric is 100% cotton.
 The batting is a cotton/polyester blend.

-The quilts are labeled on the back, at the bottom corner.
+They are labeled on the back, at the bottom corner, with an embroidered twill label.

 The quilts come with four-inch pockets on the back, running the width of the quilt, at both the top and bottom, so they may be hung for display.
-When the quilt is not hanging, the pockets lay flat and, on every quilt except “Bloom”, are part of an all-around border.
+When the quilt is not hanging the pockets lay flat and are part of an all-around border.